melnik-nikita/learning-examples/src/clr-via-csharp/src/CLRViaCSharp.DesigningTypes/README.md

     - Must always have a return type of void, and they cannot have any parameters marked with the out modifier
     - Declaration and implementation should have identical signatures
     - Partial methods are always considered to be private methods (also compiler forbids putting access modifier)

+# Parameters

+- __Optional and Named Parameters__
+    - Default values for the parameters of methods, constructor methods, and parameterful properties (C# indexes) can be specified
+    - Parameters with default values must come after any parameters that do not have default values with one exception: a ___params___ array parameter must come after all parameters, and the array cannot have a default value itself
+    - Default values must me constant values known at compile time
+    - If parameter variables are renamed, any callers who are passing arguments by parameter name will have to modify their code
+    - Changing a parameter's default value is potentially dangerous if the method is called from outside the module (a call side embeds the default value into its call, so without recompiling caller the old value may be used)
+    - default values for ___ref___ or ___out___ parameters cannot be set
+- __Passing Parameters by Reference to a Method__
+    - All parameters are passed by value by default
+        - When reference type objects are passed, the reference to the object is passed (by value) to the method (so the caller can modify object fields)
+        - For value type instances, a copy of the instance is passed to the method
+    - ___ref___ and ___out___ keywords are used to pass parameters by reference
+        - If a method's parameter is marked with ___out___, the caller isn't expected to have initialized the object prior to calling the method.
+            - THE CALLED METHOD MUST write value to the parameter before returning
+        - If a method's parameter is marked with ___ref___, THE CALLER MUST initialize the parameter's value prior to calling the method.
+            - the called method can read from the value and/or write the value
+    - With value types, ___out___ and ___ref___ allow a method to manipulate a single value type instance, the caller must allocate the memory for the instance, and the callee manipulates that memory
+    - With reference types, the caller allocates memory for a pointer to a reference object, and the callee manipulates this pointer
+- __Passing a variable number of arguments to a method__
+    - ___params___ keyword allows us to define a method that can accept a variable number of arguments
+    - the ___params___ keyword tells the compiler to apply an instance of ___ParamsArrayAttribute___ custom attribute to the parameter
+    - only the last parameter to a method can be marked with the ___params___ keyword
+- __Parameter and Return type Guidelines__
+    - When declaring a method's parameter types, you should specify the weakest type possible, preferring interfaces over base classes
+    - It is usually best to declare a method's return type by using hte strongest type possible